r3poo/OGP-urlshortener/README.md

 PORT: override port binding (defaults to 80)
 HOST: override public hostname (defaults to auto-detection)
 CONSOLE: override path to console (defaults to /admin)
+SHORTENED: override path for shortened urls (defaults to /)
 ```

 ### Deployment